 – Ask different people to facilitate meetings so that this role doesn’t fall on the shoulders of only one person and become a burden.

-– Make sure there is good follow-up for all attendees after the meeting.
-We highly recommend taking and sending out good minutes as a way to keep GRRs connected and informed!
+– Be sure to follow-up for all attendees after the meeting.
+We highly recommend taking and sending out minutes as a way to keep GRR!’s connected and informed!

-– Invite them all to join our national email list: https://actionnetwork.org/forms/join-grr
+– Invite them all to join our national email list.

-– The tee shirts, especially, tell a story: we are grandmothers and we are organized.
+– The t-shirts, especially, tell a story: we are grandmothers and we are organized.
 Pins can help too; though small, the pins do attract attention.

 – You will be recognized, like-minded people will thank you, and your numbers will grow.